1925:

 Disney World's Pleasure Island officially

-opens on this day in 1989 too.
+opens on this day as well.
 (Although

 Disney has been admitting guests since April 28.)